ecs150p3p4/ecs150p3/REPORT.md

 operations for each thread's private storage such as read, write and clone.

-* **Semaphore Implementation**
+## Semaphore Implementation

 A semaphore object consists of a count number, which counts the current number of available resources, and a waiting queue, which a thread will join when it requires a resource and the count is 0.
-In all folowing APIs, we check the edge cases first.
+In all folowing APIs, we check that the arguements are not null first.

 When we create a semaphore, we initialize the count to be the total number of resources, which is given as an arguement, and initialize the queue.